yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

   * Operating system
     * CPU Usage
       * CPU usage value is an average over some time: 1 second, 5 seconds, 30 seconds
-      * goal is to keep CPU usage as high as possible for as short as possible; e.g. optimize program task from 50% CPU for 10 minutes to 100% CPU for 5 minutes
+      * the goal is to keep CPU usage as high as possible for as short as possible; e.g. optimize program task from 50% CPU for 10 minutes to 100% CPU for 5 minutes
       * command: vmstat 1
       * when application isn't using 100% CPU this may be the cause:
         * blocked on synchronization